Other / mixed grade configuration · Flint, MI

 What is the racial and ethnic makeup of Freeman School?

-The largest demographic group at Freeman School is African American at 69.6%.
-The school serves a diverse student body in FLINT, MI.
+The largest demographic group at Freeman School is African American at 69.6% of enrollment, in Flint, MI.

 What is the Resource Investment Index for Freeman School?